 While a growing body of research is demonstrating the ecological importance of tree diversity, the economic implications of tree diversity have received relatively limited attention.
 Consequently, translating the concepts of biological insurance theory into operational and economically motivated forestry decisions remains challenging.
 Forestry has long focused on maximising short-term profits for landowners while maintaining long-term productivity.
 As such, forest management has a long history of favouring monocultures, which were thought to provide higher yields than do mixed stands.
-During the past 20 years, however, a number of studies applied portfolio theory to forest management and showed the advantages of diversification to promote economic returns on timber production and reduce risk (Knoke et al., 2005; Knoke, 2008; Neuner, Beinhofer, & Knoke, 2013; Dragicevic, Lobianco, & Leblois, 2016).
+During the past 20 years, however, a number of studies applied portfolio theory to forest management and showed the advantages of diversification to promote economic returns on timber production and reduce risk (Knoke et al., 2005; Knoke, 2008; Neuner, Beinhofer & Knoke, 2013; Dragicevic, Lobianco & Leblois, 2016).
 Risk is typically calculated as the standard deviation of the economic return over the planning horizon and is associated with the volatility of timber prices or the unpredictable occurrence of severe natural disturbances.
 These studies used the efficiency frontier approach (Fig. 1) to determine the optimal forest composition that maximises economic return for different levels of risk.
 For an acceptable risk level, they determined the proportions of a forest landscape allocated to the production of different types of forest stands.

-Ecological knowledge on the mechanisms that provide biological insurance have yet to be integrated into applications of biological insurance and portfolio theory to forest management.
-For example, Garcia-Robreco (2018) recently demonstrated that reduced competition and facilitation between mixtures of two species (beech and Scots pine) can lead to overvielding, increased economic return and reduced financial risk.
+Ecological knowledge on the mechanisms that provide biological insurance has yet to be integrated into applications of biological insurance and portfolio theory to forest management.
+For example, García-Robredo (2018) recently demonstrated that reduced competition and facilitation between mixtures of two tree species can lead to overyielding, increased economic return and reduced financial risk.
 Most studies so far, however, have focused on demonstrating the positive effects of managing different types of stands (often monospecific) and have ignored complementarity effects within stands.
-Moreover, portfolio studies have not considered the variability in site conditions across the managed forest landscape and have disregarded spatial ecological processes between stands, such as seed dispersal, which may lead to spatial insurance effects, especially over the long timescales at which forests are typically managed (Pohjanmies, Eyvindson, & Mönkkönen, 2019).
+Moreover, portfolio studies have not considered the variability in site conditions across the managed forest landscape and have disregarded spatial ecological